Xilinx/mlir-aie/AIEVecOps.md

 Xilinx-specific multiply-add operation.
 It multiplies two 1-D vectors, and adds the result to an accumulator.
 The vector sizes are at least 256 bits, and the left operand vector is at least twice the size of right operand vector.
-The lhs and rhs are 8/16/32 bits; the result and acc are 48-bit or 80-bit accumulator.
+For integers, the lhs and rhs are 8/16/32 bits;
+the result and acc are 48-bit or 80-bit accumulator.
 `$result = `$lhs * $rhs + $acc`.
 Note: the same operator can be used as fmsub operator by setting the 'fmsub' bool to true.